Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

      :inverse_flattening =   298.257;
 ~~~

-The Polar Stereographic is the same as the Stereographic projection with origin at the north or south pole.
+The Polar Stereographic is the same as the Stereographic projection with origin at the north or South Pole.
 It can use a spherical or ellipsoidal earth.

 The polar stereographic will accept these alternate parameter names: